Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to

-(e): For $b=0$ the tangent $\beta^\prime(0)$ is horizontal.
-If $\tau=0$ we can reflect through the vertical plane $\tilde{c}\times\R$.
-This reflection and $\Gamma$ commute and so the reflected graph satisfies the same ODE.
+If $\tau=0$, then reflection through the vertical plane $\Pi^{-1}\left(\tilde{c}\right)$ is an isometry.
+This reflection and $(\Phi_s)_{s\in\R}$ commute, see \autoref{propcommut} (a), and so the reflected graph satisfies the same ODE.
 Moreover the initial values are invariant.
 Hence the reflection leaves the solution invariant.

-In case $\tau\neq0$ let us translate such that $a=0$.
-Applying a rotation of angle $\pi$ about $c$ and $\gamma$ yields a graphical solution satisfying the same ODE (by \autoref{propcommut} (b) and (c)) and the initial values remain invariant.
+In case $\tau\neq0$ the curve $c$ is a horizontal geodesic.
+Let us translate the graph such that $a=0$.
+Applying the half-turn rotations $\rho_c$ about $c$ and $\rho_0$ about $\beta$ yields a graphical solution satisfying the same ODE (by \autoref{propcommut} (b) and (c)) and the initial values remain invariant under these rotations.